 “HaDavar, D’var יהוה , The Word of יהוה ” is the latest translation of the Bible, and is the only translation we are aware of that has the Masoretic OT Hebrew as its source for the “Old Testament”, and the Peshitta Aramaic texts as its source of the “New Testament”.
-Below is the introduction to this volume, which will be in print again SOON!
+Below is the introduction to this volume, which is available in print!

 דִּבְרֵי חֲכָמִים כַּדָּרְבֹנֹות וּֽכְמַשְׂמְרֹות נְטוּעִים בַּעֲלֵי אֲסֻפֹּות נִתְּנוּ מֵרֹעֶה אֶחָֽד׃ וְיֹתֵר מֵהֵמָּה בְּנִי הִזָּהֵר עֲשֹׂות סְפָרִים הַרְבֵּה אֵין קֵץ